mitzu-io/homepage/content/english/_index.md

     # feature item loop
     - name: "Capture"
       icon: "fa-solid fa-magnifying-glass"
-      content: "Capture insights and explore how your customers use your product or service."
+      content: "Capture insights and explore how your customers use your product."

     # feature item loop
     - name: "Collaborate"